Ucokike/alx-low_level_programming/0x02-functions_nested_loops/README.md

-#!/bin/bash
-this is a read me
+thus program writes a code